A LONG AND WIDE ADVENTURE

 The story of Kometos has taken the company from Kauhajoki to Siberia, from Africa to Alaska and from problems to insights.

-Kometos’ CEO Raimo Niemi has pondered a lot about the width of life.
+Kometos’ founder Raimo Niemi has pondered a lot about the width of life.
 “One day, I’d like to look back on having lived not only the length of life”, he says.
 The Niemi couple has applied the same principle to their business.
 According to them, Kometos is an adventurous company.
 It is a company that dares to experiment, learn from its mistakes, succeed and grow.

-THE KEYSTONE OF THE STORY
+THE KEYSTONE OF THE STORY LEAD TO AN INNOVATION

 The idea of a modular food plant was born at the turn of the 90´s, when field slaughtering was banned in Finland.
 The winter that year was mild, and reindeer carcasses were rotting in the field slaughterhouses.
 Kometos developed a mobile unit in which slaughtering, meat processing and transportation could be carried out within the same walls, on wheels.
 The reindeer grazing associations were excited about the idea, but the state threw spanners in the works by supporting fixed plants significantly more than mobile ones.
 Niemi had to come up with a solution, and started to think of the slice houses he had seen in his home town Kauhajoki.
 “Why couldn’t one use the same module concept to make food plants?”
 Niemi recalls his moment of genius.